dbj-data/dbj-fwk/README.md

 ![dmp files](./media/dmp_files.png)

-Each minidump creation creates a new minidump.
+Each minidump creation creates a new minidump file.
 You can easily see the time stamp in those file names.

 At this stage you need Visual Studio 2019.
 Community edition is free.
 You can open the last dmp or any of them using Visual Studio 2019.
 Just double click on it.
 And then you will see the highly technical details: